 Jody Joseph Levac, President & CEO

-Jody has been the President & CEO of Stevenson Memorial Hospital since January 2014 and works in partnership with the physicians, hospital staff, and volunteers to oversee the strategic, operational planning and leadership of Stevenson Memorial Hospital.
+Jody has been the President and CEO of Stevenson Memorial Hospital since January 2014.
+Jody is recognized for his energetic and transformational leadership style, overseeing the strategic and operational planning of the hospital.

-Carrie Jeffreys, VP Patient Services and Chief Nursing Executive
+Carrie Jeffreys, VP Patient Services & Chief Nursing Executive

 Dr. Barry Nathanson, Chief of Staff

 In 1982, Dr. Nathanson earned a BA (English Lit.) from Yeshiva University in New York City and he graduated in 1990 from the University of Toronto Faculty of Medicine where he also completed his internal medicine training.
 In 1995, he began practising internal medicine and critical care medicine at York County Hospital in Newmarket which, in 2000, became Southlake Regional Health Centre.
 Early on, Dr. Nathanson served as medical director of the inpatient Palliative Care Unit; he later founded the Southlake Heart Function Program.
 He was president of the Southlake Medical Staff Association for four years.
 He then helped develop Southlake’s Clinical Resource Utilization Management Program.
 Since 2008 he has been Southlake’s Physician Leader, Acute Medicine Programs.
 In 2010 Dr. Nathanson completed a Master of Science degree in Health Care Management at the Harvard School of Public Health.
 He has served on two provincial task forces, the ER/ALC Advisory Committee and the ALC Action Team.